Avidanborisov/AChat/README.md

 Build
 -----

-AChat is built using the GCC toolchain under Linux and Window.
+AChat can be built using the GCC toolchain under Linux and Windows.
 Run

     make